-The framework shows a summary description of each risk and is reviewed monthly as a minimum.
+The framework shows a summary description of each risk and when this was reviewed.
 The assurance framework also shows the executive lead, the relevant committee, the direction of travel, controls in place, assurance received, gaps in assurance, action being taken to address gaps and target rating to ensure that the measures in place will address the gaps to ensure the strategic risk appetite has not been exceeded.